VijayRod/demo/container-storage/logs/http-proxy-k8s.md

 ```
 # httpproxy.k8s.aks.trustedCA.placeholder
-# generate a dummy trustedCA value if this is only for cluster update testing
+# generate a dummy certificate encoded in Base64 format if this is only for cluster update testing
+# no new certs in /etc/ssl/certs/ without node image upgrade, even for new nodes in the same node pool

 cd /tmp
 rm aks-proxy-config.json